0%

 What we need to know about decarbonisation promises and false solutions

-Following the Covid19-Pandemic and the halt it put to most national and international flights, the aviation industry and their lobby are working hard to get back to their pre-COVID climate damaging growth path.
-As a reaction to the rising public and political awareness of the climate harming effects of aviation, the industry accompanies its quests for bailouts and further subsidies with promises of green flying through technology.
+The aviation sector and their lobby are working hard to maintain their climate damaging growth path.
+As a reaction to the rising public and political awareness of the climate harming effects of aviation, the sector makes promises of green flying through technology to ensure there are no effective regulations to achieve a real reduction of aviation and its emissions.

 By taking a closer look at what the industry tells us and what they don’t tell us, in our new fact sheet series we debunk common misconceptions and look behind the green curtain of their promises